-At Robinson+Cole, the Intellectual Property Litigation Practice Team works closely with the Intellectual Property and Technology Practice Team to understand the science and technology behind our clients' business operations, enabling us to develop a litigation strategy rooted in our clients' business goals.
+For many businesses, intellectual property is their most significant asset and their greatest vulnerability.
+The expense associated with complex intellectual property litigation has the potential to cripple businesses and can dissuade companies from protecting their investments.
+At Robinson+Cole, the Intellectual Property Litigation Team works closely with the Intellectual Property and Technology Team to understand the science and technology behind our clients' business operations, enabling us to develop a litigation strategy rooted in our clients' business goals.

 Our experience helps us to reduce uncertainty by objectively evaluating cases early in the process.
 That experience includes representing major corporations in intellectual property litigation hotbeds, including the Eastern District of Texas, the District of Delaware, and the Northern District of California, as well as in local matters in the state and federal courts.

 We represent clients in diverse industries in disputes concerning the following:

 Represent a Fortune 50 corporation in a federal trade secret dispute, which includes allegations under the Defend Trade Secrets Act.

 Won dismissal of an aerospace trade secrets dispute against our client by demonstrating that the plaintiff had no evidence of damages.
 After a win at summary judgment, our victory was upheld on appeal before the U.S. Circuit Court of Appeals for the Second Circuit.